Oil on track for sharpest weekly decline since March

 All eyes on Friday will be on the U.S. monthly jobs report for signs of how strong the economy is.

 "The non-farm payroll data tonight, the US CPI, and China's economic data next week will be key to steering oil's movements.
-A resilient economic front can be a short-term positive sign for the demand outlook," Teng said.
+A resilient economic front can be a short-term positive sign for the demand outlook," said Tina Teng, an analyst at CMC Markets.

 ((sudarshan.Varadhan@thomsonreuters.com; +65 91164984; Twitter: https://twitter.com/sudvaradhan @sudvaradhan;))